-Configures the CPU Warning Temperature and Shutdown Temperature and displays detected system information.
+Configures the Shutdown Temperature and displays detected system information.

-The CPU Warning Temperature and Shutdown Temperature settings are optimized defaults.
+The Shutdown Temperature settings is an optimized default.
 The list of system information is autodetected and displayed.

-You can select a different CPU Warning Temperature or Shutdown Temperature setting.
-The system will automatically produce a warning when the detected CPU temperature exceeds the warning temperature setting and will shut down the system to protect the CPU when it exceeds the shut down temperature setting.
+You can select a the Shutdown Temperature setting.
+If the detected CPU temperature reaches that point, the system will automatically shut down to protect the CPU.